Start9Labs/documentation/site/source/user-manual/wifi.rst

 Setting up WiFi
 ===============

-Although a wired (ethernet) connection for best performance, you can connect your Embassy with a wireless connection if you prefer.
+Although a wired (ethernet) connection is recommended for best performance, you can connect your Embassy with a wireless connection if you prefer.
 Follow the directions below to add one or more WiFi networks to you Embassy.

 #.
 Go to *Embassy > WiFi*.